 Peak Design Travel Backpack

-This bag is brand new (a few days left on Kickstarter) and will no doubt become very popular.
+This bag is brand new (now available on PeakDesign.com) and will no doubt become very popular.
 It’s a super flexible, modular bag system that adapts to unique needs on every trip.

 Studio Neat Glif iPhone Tripod Mount

 I love the quick-release and vertical mount options.

 (Use coupon code “austin” to get 10% off a Glif.)